 When we do savings analyses here at CardFellow, we present a summary first and then the supporting detail.
-The main thing to compare is the processor’s markups.
+The most important thing to compare is the processor’s markups.
 The lower the markup, the lower your total processing cost will be.
 We’ll show you your current markup and the markup from the new processor.

 At CardFellow, we want to make sure you understand your options.
 When we do a savings analysis, we’ll go over it with you in detail, answering any questions you have and teaching you how to properly evaluate the savings so you don’t get burned by processors.

 How Processors Manipulate Analyses

 There are a few different ways that processors can manipulate analyses to make your savings appear greater than reality.
 We covered some of the ways quite thoroughly in our article Debunking a Misleading Credit Card Processing Quote, which is worth a read.
 However, in general, the manipulation you’ll see could include:

 Generous Interchange Assumptions

 If you’re not familiar with interchange, you can read more about it in this article on interchange fees.
 For the purposes of understanding savings analysis manipulations, its not necessary to have in-depth knowledge of interchange.
 What you need to know is that there are hundreds of interchange categories, each with a different rate.
 Different categories apply to different transactions, but the processor doesn’t control when they apply.
 For that reason, multiple interchange rates will appear on your statement in any given month, but those interchange rates are the same no matter which processor you use.